jfachrel/Air-Passenger-Dashboard/README.md

 - **Server.R** : R script for processing user’s input and render it into output.
 - **ui.R** : User Interface (UI) for displaying input and output

-Check here for the dasboard :
+Check here to see the dasboard : https://jfachrel.shinyapps.io/Airline_Passenger/
-https://jfachrel.shinyapps.io/Airline_Passenger/